 Looking for the perfect Prime Rib Sauce to compliment your holiday prime rib?
 You’ve come to the right place.
 We specialize in prime rib recipes here at Foodie and Wine, so naturally we have multiple sauce options for prime rib to choose from.

 First up, pick your poison!
-What prime rib recipe will you be making this year?
+What prime rib recipes will you be making this year?
 Whether you’re looking to make it in the oven, grill or sous vide machine, we have you covered.
 Maybe you already have one you love.
 No worries!
 All of these options are well suited to a variety of different rubs and cooking methods.

 Prime Rib Roast